-Our responsibility under generally accepted auditing standards and standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, have been described in our engagement letter dated September 28, 2015.
+Our responsibility under generally accepted auditing standards and standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, have been described in our engagement letter dated September 28, 2016.
 As described in that letter, the objectives of a financial statement audit conducted in accordance with the aforementioned standards are:

-- To express an opinion on each opinion unit of the University's basic financial statements and the accompanying supplementary information, in relation to the basic financial statements as a whole, for the year ended September 30, 2015 (the "financial statements"), in all material respects, in accordance with accounting principles generally accepted in the United States of America ("generally accepted accounting principles"), and to perform specified procedures on the required supplementary information for the year ended September 30, 2015; - To express an opinion on whether the supplementary information that accompanies the financial statements, including the schedule of expenditures of federal awards, is fairly stated, in all material respects, in relation to the financial statements as a whole; - To report on the University's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the year ended September 30, 2015 based on an audit of financial statements performed in accordance with the standards applicable to financial audits contained in Government Auditing Standards; and - To report on the University's compliance with requirements applicable to each major program and on internal control over compliance in accordance with the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement (OMB Circular A-133).
+- To express an opinion on each opinion unit of the University's basic financial statements and the accompanying supplementary information, in relation to the basic financial statements as a whole, for the year ended September 30, 2016 (the "financial statements"), in all material respects, in accordance with accounting principles generally accepted in the United States of America ("generally accepted accounting principles"), and to perform specified procedures on the required supplementary information for the year ended September 30, 2016; - To express an opinion on whether the supplementary information that accompanies the financial statements, including the schedule of expenditures of federal awards, is fairly stated, in all material respects, in relation to the financial statements as a whole; - To report on the University's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the year ended September 30, 2016 based on an audit of financial statements performed in accordance with the standards applicable to financial audits contained in Government Auditing Standards; and - To report on the University's compliance with requirements applicable to each major program and on internal control over compliance in accordance with the Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).